HomeMy WebLinkAbout208.002 - Department Response ProceduresEffective Date: August 2007 Timothy J. Fulmer, Battalion Chief

 the apparatus and when the apparatus is to be shut down and left unattended.

-otherwise directed, the roadway in the immediate vicinity of an emergency should
+directed, the roadway in the immediate vicinity of an emergency should not be

-not be obstructed by apparatus, nor will fire hydrants, apparatus, or railroad
+obstructed by apparatus, nor will fire hydrants, apparatus, or railroad tracks be blocked

 Once on scene, emergency lights should be utilized as needed to provide for scene